Response coefficient (biochemistry): Proof by perturbation

 This proof can be generalized to the case where $X$ may act at multiple sites.

 Pure algebraic proof

 The pure algebraic proof is more complex and requires consideration of the system equation:

 where ${\bf N}$ is the stoichiometry matrix and ${\bf v}$ the rate vector.
+In this derivation, we assume there are no conserved moieties in the network, but this doesn't invalidate the proof.
 Using the chain rule and differentiating with respect to $p$ yields, after rearrangement:

 The inverted term is the unscaled control coefficient so that after scaling, it is possible to write:

-To derive the flux response coefficient theorem, we must use the following functional form:
+To derive the flux response coefficient theorem, we must use the additional equation: